n02696403/ELSpring2016/misc/Readme.md

-A directory for misellaneous stuff.
-Nothing really relevant should be here!
+The miscellaneous directory.
+Not sure what's going in here, but it can't be bad to have a directory for random stuff.